 What is a Nature Play Area?

-Unlike static, traditional playgrounds, nature play areas give children the chance to solve problems and construct their surroundings through natural elements and unstructured exploration.
+Nature Play Areas give people opportunities to connect with nature by encouraging self-directed, unstructured exploration.
+Unlike static, traditional playgrounds, these areas give children the chance to solve problems and construct their surroundings through natural elements.

 Explore Drumlin Farm's Nature Play Area